We create our reality with every choice that we make. I’ve made some shitty choices, that’s for sure.

 Add the onion, black beans and mango and gently stir.

-From here, place a handful of arugula on each serving plate, add some quinoa salad, and then top with diced avocado and almond slivers.
+From here, place a handful of arugula on each serving plate, add some quinoa salad, and then top with dressing, diced avocado and almond slivers.

 I hope that you have a happy week.
 May it be filled with lots of good choices.